 What is HDR photography?

 HDR means high dynamic range.
 The high dynamic range permits more variation in light levels within an image.
-HDR is touted to be closer to what the human eye sees in real life.
+This is touted to be closer to what the human eye sees in real life.
 In the GR III’s manual, Ricoh describes the HDR Tone mode as follows “Takes images finished like a painting with enhanced fine contrast.”

 Setting up the HDR Tone mode on the Ricoh GR III